Design For Service Experience

-This is a cooperative project I did with Ruka, in Glasgow.
+This is a cooperative project I did with Ruka during the first Coivd lockdown in the UK, Glasgow.
 We wondered what positive things we could produce in this pandemic as a designer.
 We started by researching and analysing what measures have already been introduced in public spaces to prevent the spread of the Covid-19 (coronavirus.).
 We defined an insight.

-As we indicate grocery shopping as an example, we reckoned the already existing supermarket apps are not efficient because they are changing people’s behaviour to adapt to their system.
-On the app, people could buy things and get them delivered, but it doesn’t work well because the delivery dates are too late or the customers are announced they can’t get what they want when they want it.
+As we indicate grocery shopping as an example, we reckoned the already existing supermarket APPs are not efficient because they are changing people’s behaviour to adapt to their system for different apps.
+On the app, not able to choose items based on the real, local storage and situation.

 Our Design Outcome

-The fast collect experience allows ‘Guider’ has the potential of being used after the pandemic in a busy-life environment.
+The fast collect experience allows ‘Guider’ to have the potential of being used after the pandemic in a busy-life environment.